eastmaels/steemblog.github.io/_posts/account/deanliu/2018-06-16_d-live-deanliu-live-gloria-outlets-taiwan.md

 - - -

-This page is synchronized from the post: [D-Live: deanliu live! @Gloria Outlets, Taiwan](https://steemit.com/@deanliu/d-live-deanliu-live-gloria-outlets-taiwan)
+This page is synchronized from the post: ['D-Live: deanliu live! @Gloria Outlets, Taiwan'](https://steemit.com/@deanliu/d-live-deanliu-live-gloria-outlets-taiwan)